Campbell's Stores: Heritage listing

 Campbell's Stores are associated with the Campbell family, one of the first free immigrant families in Australia and one of the most influential.
 Campbell's Stores are a surviving element of an evolving complex of wharves and stores that began with the construction by Robert Campbell (Sen), the founder of the dynasty, of the first privately owned wharf in Australia, in 1801.
-Although Campbell's Stores were not built for Robert Campbell (Sen), they was erected for the firm he created which was then managed by his sons.
+Although Campbell's Stores were not built for Robert Campbell (Sen), they were erected for the firm he created which was then managed by his sons.
 The first five bays of Campbell's Stores demonstrate the consolidation of this pioneer commercial dynasty rather than the pioneering phase of that family's growth.
 Campbell's Stores were associated with one of the most important commercial shipping and transport companies in Australian history, the ASN Co.
 The construction of the third level of Campbell's Stores by the ASN Co. in the mid 1880s demonstrates the company's commercial confidence in Sydney.
 The withdrawal of the ASN Co. from Campbell's Stores in the late 1880s reflects the financial over-extension of the Company.
 The technology in use in the operation of the hydraulic hoisting equipment and winch is associated with the Clyde Industries Group, one of the earliest and largest manufacturing organisations in Australian history.
 The large wheels of the winches mounted on Level 3 in Bays 3 and 9, each bear an embossed inscription bearing the words "Hudson Brothers Limited Clyde".
 Hudson Brothers dominated the Australian manufacturing industry in the late nineteenth century and was later amalgamated into Clyde Engineering Co Ltd, responsible for rolling stock, steam locomotives and, most famously, the structural steel for the northern approaches to the Sydney Harbour Bridge.

 The place is important in demonstrating aesthetic characteristics and/or a high degree of creative or technical achievement in New South Wales.